Retinopathy of prematurity (ROP) is an eye disease that can happen in premature

 During pregnancy, blood vessels grow from the center of a developing baby's retina

-16 weeks into the mother's pregnancy, and then branch outward and reach the edges of the retina
+the mother's pregnancy, and then branch outward and reach the edges of the retina

-early, normal retinal vessel growth may be disrupted and abnormal vessels can develop, which can cause leaking
+early, normal retinal vessel growth may be disrupted and abnormal vessels can develop.

 ROP has no signs or symptoms when it first develops in a newborn.
 The only way

-to detect it is through an eye examination by an ophthalmologist.
+to detect it is through an eye exam by an

 pulling the retina away from the rest of the eye.
-These cases require surgery to prevent
+These cases need surgery to prevent

 vision loss or blindness.